quietui/quiet/docs/docs/ai.md

 layout: docs
 ---

-To streamline development with AI and Quiet, a set of detailed _component reference files_ are available for use with [LLMs](https://en.wikipedia.org/wiki/Large_language_model).
-These files offer a complete breakdown of Quiet's web components — including properties, methods, slots, events, and more — making it easy to get quick, accurate help when crafting projects.
+To streamline development with AI, a set of _component reference files_ are available for use with [LLMs](https://en.wikipedia.org/wiki/Large_language_model).
+These files offer a complete breakdown of Quiet's components, making it easy to get quick, accurate help from your AI assistant.

-## What are component reference files?

-The component reference files are a collection of plain-text documents that describe every Quiet UI component in detail.
+Component reference files are a collection of plain-text documents that describe every Quiet UI component in detail.
 An `index.txt` file lists all available components while individual `.txt` files (e.g., `quiet-button.txt`, `quiet-card.txt`, etc.) provide an in-depth look at each component's features.

-Here's what's included in these files:

-- Component name and tag
-- A brief overview of the component's purpose
-- Details about available slots for injecting custom content
-- A list of attributes/properties and their types
-- Public methods callable on the component
-- Custom events the component emits
-- CSS custom properties for styling
-- CSS parts for advanced shadow DOM styling
-- Custom states for dynamic styling

 ## Where are the files located?